mklilley/slidee/README.md

 # Slidee
 Presentation tool powered by [Reveal.js](https://revealjs.com/)

-At its core, slidee turns a folder of markdown files into Reveal.js presentations.
+At its core, Slidee turns a folder of markdown files into Reveal.js presentations.

-WON'T CURRENTLY WORK ON WINDOWS
+WON'T CURRENTLY WORK ON WINDOWS, SORRY 😢.

 ## Getting started
 - Create a markdown file ending in `.slides.md`, e.g. `test.slides.md`